leolanese/leolanese/README.md

 <div align="left">

 ### 👨‍💻 What I'm currently working on:
- - Working at `ADSS Abu Shadi`.
+ - Working at `ADS Services` (United Arab Emirates).
 ADSS is a private financial services firm headquartered in Abu Dhabi that offers online trading, investment, wealth management and asset management services for institutional, private and retail clients.
 It is the biggest foreign-exchange trader in the Middle East and North Africa (MENA) and serves central banks, asset managers, brokerage firms, and hedge funds.

 ---